openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

   * Create First Beta Packages

 That is all in a few lines, as GSoC is getting closer to the end, the time available for
       completing the project is getting less.
-So I better get back to coding¦
+So I better get back to codingâ€¦

-
+â€

+â€œ

 [Marcus
-        Hüwe: osc code cleanup - summary of week 11](http://lists.opensuse.org/opensuse-project/2011-08/msg00029.html)
+        HÃ¼we: osc code cleanup - summary of week 11](http://lists.opensuse.org/opensuse-project/2011-08/msg00029.html)

 Here's a small summary of the 11th (coding) week.
 This week I spent most of my time with
       working on the wc code.